 Pregnancy can be a difficult time for many women, and a good standard of reliable medical care is vital.
 Treatment for both mothers-to-be and their unborn babies is designed to keep both safe and well.
 It is a time at which many medical services and tests are offered, and being confident in their safety and effectiveness is very important.

-If you feel that you have received negligent or inadequate care during pregnancy and this has caused you significant difficulties, you should consult a solicitor to advise on whether it is appropriate to make a medical negligence claim.
+If you feel that you have received negligent or inadequate care during pregnancy and this has caused you significant difficulties, you should consult a solicitor to advise on whether it is appropriate to make a medical negligence case.

-There are many conditions and situations before, during and after pregnancy that are usually problem free but can occasionally be subject to negligence claims if performed incorrectly or unnecessarily, leading to complications or problems as a result.
+There are many conditions and situations before, during and after pregnancy that are usually problem free but can occasionally be subject to negligence if performed incorrectly or unnecessarily, leading to complications or problems as a result.
 These include:

 • Ante-natal negligence.
 Medical professionals may misdiagnose, or fail to diagnose, serious health problems in an unborn baby.